Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 Both apps offer equal video quality of HD 1080p.
 However, Microsoft Teams enables it by default, whereas in Zoom HD 720p is the default quality, and you can manually change it to HD 1080p.

-It offers noise reduction — just like MS Teams — but also goes a step further, offering different levels of noise reduction to choose from, as well as personalized audio isolation and original sound isolation.
+It features noise reduction — just like MS Teams.
+However, it goes a step further, offering different levels of noise reduction to choose from, as well as personalized, adaptive audio isolation and original sound isolation.

 I personally love Zoom’s audio settings, as they have been my saving grace many times in the past.
 When I was a freelancer trying to work on the go, I often had to join meetings from crowded coffee shops and restaurants.